Chaudhvin Ka Chand: Plot

-Pyaare Miyan's rendezvous with Bano is set by Naseeban, it's when he realizes that Bano is not the girl he wanted to marry.
-Paayre also gets a good beating by Bano's house guards who take him as thief.
+On the other side, Pyare Miyan's rendezvous with Bano is set by Naseeban, it's when he realises that Bano is not the girl he wanted to marry.
+Pyare also gets a good beating by Bano's house guards who take him as thief.
 Trio sets to find out the girl again and go to the market next day.
-Jameela runs into Aslam's cousin Naseem there and both along with other woman notice Pyaare Miyan at their tail and to dodge him they again exchange their veil.
-Pyaare Miyan and Aslam reach Naseem's house who has exchanged Jameela's veil.
-Upon finding out that Naseem is in fact Aslam's cousin, their marriage is set, again Pyaare has not seen his bride to be.
+Jameela runs into Aslam's cousin Naseem there and both along with other woman notice Pyare Miyan at their tail and to dodge him they again exchange their veil.
+Pyare Miyan and Aslam reach Naseem's house who has exchanged Jameela's veil.
+Upon finding out that Naseem is in fact Aslam's cousin, their marriage is set, again Pyare has not seen his bride to be.

-One day, Pyaare Miyan goes to Aslam's house to deliver a necklace for Naseem but accidentally runs into Jameela who is sitting in the common section of house as their maid is cleaning her room.
-Pyaare Miyan takes her as Naseem and tells Aslam about the incident also hands him the necklace.
+One day, Pyare Miyan goes to Aslam's house to deliver a necklace for Naseem but accidentally runs into Jameela who is sitting in the common section of house as their maid is cleaning her room.
+Pyare Miyan takes her as Naseem and tells Aslam about the incident also hands him the necklace.
 Aslam comes home to meet Naseem and get her opinion on the necklace.
 It's then he finds out that Jameela is the girl his friend is madly in love with.
 The revelation tore him apart as he feels divided between love for his friend and wife.
-Still to confirm it, he takes Jameela's photo to Pyaare Mian who is overjoyed upon seeing the photo, confirming his fear.
+Still to confirm it, he takes Jameela's photo to Pyare Miyan who is overjoyed upon seeing the photo, confirming his fear.

 Aslam decides to distant himself from Jameela to lead their marriage towards divorce.
-He starts visiting Tameezan's (Minoo Mumtaz)'Kotha' regularly where he is caught by Shaida who arrived there to invite Tameezan for Pyaare Miyan's wedding.
-Jameela's brother confronts Aslam who wants him to divorce their sister and so that they can marry her off to Pyaare Miyan.
+He starts visiting Tameezan's (Minoo Mumtaz) "Kotha" regularly where he is caught by Shaida who arrived there to invite Tameezan for Pyare Miyan's wedding.
+Jameela's brother confronts Aslam who wants him to divorce their sister and so that they can marry her off to Pyare Miyan.
 Aslam sees his plan working, he further angers his brothers-in-law.
-As they proceed to kill Aslam, Jameela, who is under the impression that Aslam is suspicious about her and Pyaare Miyan, pledges her loyalty to her husband.
+As they proceed to kill Aslam, Jameela, who is under the impression that Aslam is suspicious about her and Pyare Miyan, pledges her loyalty to her husband.

 Aslam loads his revolver and plans to kill himself at the wedding.
 He asks Jameela to wear their wedding dress and praises her.
-Pyaare Miyan arrives at their home and realizes his mistake.
+Pyare Miyan arrives at their home and realises his mistake.
 He rushes back to his home and asks his mother to stop the wedding.
 Under the burden of guilt of showing his affection for his friend's wife in front of him, he swallows the diamond.
 Aslam breaks the door to enter the room as he breaths his last.
 Jameela arrives and unveils her face, but Aslam covers her face.

-In last scene, Aslam and Shaida are praying at Pyaare Miyan's grave.
+In last scene, Aslam and Shaida are praying at Pyare Miyan's grave.